toUpperCase78/tiobe-index-ratings/README.md

 ## IMPORTANT!

 _I have no collaboration or contract with TIOBE company!
-I'm an individual data scientist who find these ratings data about many programming languages so valuable and that's why, I've been managing this repo for several years.
+I'm an independent data scientist who find these ratings data about many programming languages so intriguing and that's why, I've been managing this repo for several years.
 As you can guess, new ratings are published every month, and collect them here for easier access and better interpretation.
 Hopefully, I can broadcast these information to enthusiast programmer audience._

 ## Datasets